SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 The user lowers or raises the ground in the surrounding area at high speed, creating giant depressions or spires.
 Despite how this might seem, it's fairly harmless to the surrounding area.
 People, plants, and buildings on the affected area will be largely undisturbed.
 The sides of the hole or spire are quite sturdy, and it's not in danger of collapsing on its own.

 Chakra: 30+X
-Special: Interrupt (uh, yeah, good luck with that)
 Speed: 28
 Seal Speed: 30

 Tags: Utility, Defensive

 Effects:
 This affects everything in a square of up to 50 yards on a side, centered on its user.
 It moves the ground in that area X\*(damage bonus) yards straight up, or straight down.
 If you manage to use this as an interrupt, this will allow you to avoid a technique if you move yourself out of its range.

 \--------------------------------------------------------------------------------------------------------